stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/installation.md

 You can uninstall Tenant-Operator by following these steps

 * Decide on whether you want to retain tenant namespaces or not.
-If yes, please set `spec.onDelete.cleanNamespaces` to `true` for all those tenants whose namespaces you want to retain.
+If yes, please set `spec.onDelete.cleanNamespaces` to `false` for all those tenants whose namespaces you want to retain.
 For more details check out [onDelete](./usecases/tenant.html#retaining-tenant-namespaces-when-a-tenant-is-being-deleted)

 * After making the required changes open OpenShift console and click on `Operators`, followed by `Installed Operators` from the side menu